Morality on Twitter: Collaborative Project Analyzes 1.2m Teacher Posts

 How did the project come about?

 Doris Santoro: It came out of a book I’m currently working on, tentatively titled Remoralizing Teaching in Demoralizing Times, which looks at ways in which teachers are unable to engage with what many of them perceive to be the “good” aspects of their work, like connecting with students, or developing curriculum.

 Teachers nationwide have expressed concerns about ways in which high-stakes tests are administered, the frequency of them, and the ways in which they are used to make decisions about teachers or students.
 Teachers in some districts have been told it’s immoral for them to criticize these exams, so they find they can’t have a professional engagement about the work that they’re doing.
-So there’s a widespread malaise regarding this militaristic style of compliance, with regulations enacted mostly at state and district level.
+So there’s a widespread malaise regarding this militaristic style of compliance, with regulations enacted mostly at

 Are there no official platforms enabling teachers to give feedback on the policies that they’re implementing?

 DS: Often not without jeopardizing their livelihood.
 Granted, it does depend on the culture of the school and the district: For example, here in Maine, the Portland Public School board recently passed a measure ensuring the free speech rights of teachers.
 But in many places teachers do not have the ability to express concerns about how they can better do their job.

 And this is where Twitter comes in?